istio/istio.io/content/en/docs/tasks/traffic-management/ingress/secure-ingress-sds/index.md

     {{< /text >}}

-1. Instead of creating a single secret `httpbin-credential` that holds all the credentials, you can also create two separate secrets, `httpbin-credential` and `httpbin-credential-cacert`.
+1. Instead of creating a `httpbin-credential` secret to hold all the credentials, you can also create two separate secrets, `httpbin-credential` and `httpbin-credential-cacert`.
    `httpbin-credential` holds server key and server certificate. `httpbin-credential-cacert` holds the client CA certificate, and it should contain `-cacert` suffix.